 In 2016, Fort Bragg became the state’s first Bee City USA member, featuring programs like discouraging pesticides and promoting pollinator friendly planting, which will be part of the new effort.
 Fort Bragg adopted an Integrated Pest Management policy in November, 2019.
 On September 9, 2019 the Fort Bragg City Council adopted a resolution supporting Fort Bragg, California as a Garden Friendly City, encouraging the community to Organize a Garden Friendly Community Committee and perhaps somewhat pretentiously, declaring Fort Bragg as the “First Garden Friendly Community in the World. “

-Garden Friendly Community Fort Bragg Board Members and volunteers: Matt Drewno – President, Sydney Grange – Secretary, Jill Surdzial – Interim Treasurer, Jamie Jensen – board member, Juan Ventura – board member, Ken Sasaki, Leopoldo Magana.
+Garden Friendly Community Fort Bragg Board Members and volunteers: Matt Drewno – President, Sydney Grange – Secretary, Jill Surdzial – Interim Treasurer, Jaime Jensen – board member, Juan Ventura – board member, Ken Sasaki, Leopoldo Magana.

 To sign up or learn more, Garden Friendly Community Fort Bragg’s website gives more details: